ASA: Autonomous Security Analyst

 Getting started with ASA

-To enable ASA in your environment, you just have to activate the “Send user reports to ASA” Automation.
+To enable ASA in your environment, you just have to activate the “Send user reports to ASA” and "Send suspicious messages to ASA" Automations.

-To leverage user report Automations, you must be an Enterprise customer with an abuse mailbox set.
+To leverage both of ASA's Automations, you must be an Enterprise customer with an abuse mailbox set.

 Availability